Martin boundary of random walks with unbounded jumps in hyperbolic groups: Pathological constructions in nonamenable groups

-Let $\Gamma$ be a finitely generated non-amenable group.
+Let $\Gamma$ be a finitely generated nonamenable group.
 In this section, we construct admissible symmetric probability measures with exponential tails that behave in a pathological way regarding their Green functions and Martin boundaries.

 The basic idea is the following.
 We start from a symmetric probability measure $\nu$ supported by a finite generating set of $\Gamma$, and we add Dirac masses, with a very small mass but supported far away from the identity.
 If we adjust carefully the weights, the way to reach some far away points with highest probability is to jump directly onto them (possibly with some short jumps), since an accumulation of small jumps has a lower probability that one single big jump.
 In this way, we will prescribe the behavior of the Green function at different scales.